cu-numpde/fall22-community-marisapetrusky/proposal.md

 Check the following boxes when complete or add a note below if you encountered a problem.

-- [ ] I have installed the software
+- [X] I have installed the software- Used cmake directions for Summit
-- [ ] I have run at least one example
+- [X] I have run at least one example- Instructions in sparta/examples/README
 - [ ] I have run the test suite
 - [ ] The test suite passes